 4. KNOW WHO THE TEACHERS ARE

 Do you know who the owners and teachers in the studio are – can you go online and find out about who will be teaching your kids?
-Do the owners, if it’s a commercial school, know about music?
+If it’s a commercial arts school, do the owners actually know about music and the arts?
 Have they taught or performed professionally or do they have the credentials required to appropriately address the needs of your student?
-It is all to easy to find people willing to teach out of their homes and to fill some of their downtime, but it is all the more difficult to secure quality teachers with the required credentials and who embody the goals of a music studio.
+It is all too easy to find people teaching out of their homes to fill some of their downtime, but it is all the more difficult to secure quality teachers with the required credentials and who embody the goals of a music studio.

 5. USE RECOGNIZED TEACHING MATERIALS

 There are some excellent materials developed by professional music educators made for students in a variety of situations.
 For example, for private piano there are books for very young beginners, books for adult students that have never played before and books that can start you learning and playing at any level you are comfortable with.
 These materials have been thoroughly researched and are continually upgraded and improved to make learning easier.
 These materials ensure that no important part of learning the instrument can inadvertently be left out.
 Our teachers are well versed in the appropriate materials to use and can help our students choose the books that are best suited to their skill development, no matter what the instrument or desired musical direction.